NameLord/Reyna-Valorant-Clone/README.md

 - Source Code: Not available but are sellable for begginers.
 Dm me on discord if so.

 # Game
+- Can spawn enemies with F1 on cursor.

 # Abbilities
 - .[C] Leer = Throw an eye which enemy will not attack you if it exists + Some Bonuses on it , it heals the enemy if it exists and if the eye touches the enemy it deals damage.